AhmedBadary/AhmedBadary.github.io/content/research/ml/naive_bayes.md

         * A Bayes classifier basically picks the label $$y$$ that has the maximum probability, given that testing data-point $$x$$:
             $$y^{* }=\operatorname{argmax}_ {y} P(y)=\operatorname{argmax}_ {y} \frac{P(x \mid y) P(y)}{P(x)}$$
             If you assume the features of $$x$$ are conditionally independent given the label, you get the Naive Bayes classifier.
             So, classification depends a lot on $$P(x \mid y)$$.
 The parametric way to classify would be to decide a model (Gaussian, Bernoulli, etc.) for the features of $$x$$, and typically the models are different for different classes $$y$$.
-The parameters here are the parameters of you model (mean and covariance for Gaussian, individual feature probabilities for Bernoulli, etc.) and the training problem becomes a parameter estimation problem.
+The parameters here are the parameters of your model (mean and covariance for Gaussian, individual feature probabilities for Bernoulli, etc.) and the training problem becomes a parameter estimation problem.
         {: hidden=""}
     <br>